rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 <div class="live-modal-backdrop" data-action="click->shortened-link-form#closeModal">
 ```

 But we also need to trap the click so that it doesn't close when clicking inside.
-So we just add a method to trap that `app/javascript/controllers/shortened_link_form_controller.js`
+So we just add this method to trap that - `app/javascript/controllers/shortened_link_form_controller.js`

 ```javascript
   trapClick(e) {